Saqr bin Mohammed Al Qasimi

 Sheikh Saqr bin Mohammed Al Qasimi (صقر بن محمد القاسمي; c.
 1918–1920 (Note: A few sources such as The Daily Telegraph and the Khaleej Times gave 9 April 1918 as his birth date.
 However, given the absence of a record-keeping administration in the Trucial States at the time, it is unlikely that his birth can be dated with such precision.
 For instance, Reuters states that Sheikh Saqr was "believed to be in his late 90s" at the time of his death, while the BBC asserts that he "was in his early 90s" when he died.
-Many reputable sources (such as the Library of Congress Country Studies, reports from the British Foreign Office, and Burke's Peerage) give 1920 as his year of birth.) – 27 October 2010) was the Ruler of the Emirate of Ras Al Khaimah from 1948 to 2010 and a founder of the United Arab Emirates.
+Many reputable sources (such as the Library of Congress Country Studies, reports from the British Foreign Office, and Burke's Peerage) give 1920 as his year of birth.) – 27 October 2010) was the Ruler of the Emirate of Ras Al Khaimah from 1948 to 2010 and a co-founder of the United Arab Emirates.
 On 10 February 1972, under his leadership, Ras Al Khaimah become the seventh Trucial State to join the United Arab Emirates.

 He became the Ruler of Ras Al Khaimah on 17 July 1948, when he overthrew his paternal uncle and father-in-law (Note: He married his paternal first cousin, Sheikha Nora bint Sultan Al Qasimi.)
 Sheikh Sultan bin Salim Al Qasimi in a coup d'état.
 Sheikh Saqr exiled Sultan to Sharjah.
 At the time of his death in 2010, Sheikh Saqr was the world's oldest reigning monarch at age ~90.